brigadecore/brigade/docs/topics/scripting.md

 The shared storage we saw above only persists as long as the build is running.
 When the build is complete, the storage is recycled.

-Acid provides a second kind of storage that is designed to improve the speed of individual jobs by giving them access to a cache.
+Brigade provides a second kind of storage that is designed to improve the speed of individual jobs by giving them access to a cache.

 A _job cache_ provides a place for a job to store data that it can access every time it is